JosephLai241/URS/.github/PULL_REQUEST_TEMPLATE.md

 Fixes [#issue_number_here](put-link-to-issue-here).

-If it does not fix an open issue, delete this block of text and put "Not Applicable." here.
+If it does not fix an open issue, delete this block and put "Not Applicable." here.

 ## Type of change